 If you’re looking for options near the stadium, there are a few malls within a few miles, most of which have eateries and bars and the like.
 The closest is Fenton Marketplace, adjacent to the stadium parking lot and easily distinguishable by the giant blue Ikea building in the distance.
 If you go there, you have the option of walking to the game along Friars Road, but if your plan is to go somewhere a little farther away and then take the Trolley to the game, heed the fair warning above about crowds and difficulty getting on trains.

 - The Ambiance

 Qualcomm Stadium has some serious history behind it, having hosted three Super Bowls, some pretty entertaining Holiday Bowls and years of Chargers teams both good and bad.
-But in some ways, it feels like the Chargers and the city of San Diego aren’t putting much money into it anymore as they try to figure out what the next step is.
+But in some ways, it felt like the Chargers and the city of San Diego weren’t putting much money into it anymore.
 I hadn’t been to the Q in nearly four years prior to this visit and it felt like nothing at all had changed, which isn’t necessarily a good thing.